almogbrand/Emgu-CV/README.md

 ![example](https://user-images.githubusercontent.com/54279376/116318378-5adca800-a7bd-11eb-94c4-90a55468ff3b.jpg)

-# yet to come
+# Yet to come
-study canny \ soble \ threshold and others in order to detect shapes in an image.
+Study canny \ soble \ threshold and others in order to detect shapes in an image.
-# later on
+# Later on
-develop algorithms for detection of a rotated \ scaled shape.
+Develop algorithms for detection of a rotated \ scaled shape.